ciii1/cdf/README.md

 ```

 Next, you're ready to make cdf available in your system.
 The "installation" is straightforward.
-Open the cdf file in this repository and append its content to your own bashrc file.
+Open the `cdf.sh` file in this repository and append its content to your own bashrc file.

 Done, you're ready to use cdf.